Garry leads South Dakota State against Omaha after 20-point game - WTOP News

 Brookings, South Dakota; Thursday, 5:15 p.m.
 EST

-BOTTOM LINE: South Dakota State faces Omaha after Kalen Garry scored 20 points in South Dakota State’s 99-71 loss to the Arizona Wildcats.
+BOTTOM LINE: South Dakota State plays Omaha after Kalen Garry scored 20 points in South Dakota State’s 99-71 loss to the Arizona Wildcats.

-The Jackrabbits are 4-1 on their home court.
-South Dakota State is the Summit League leader with 34.2 rebounds per game led by Damon Wilkinson averaging 6.0.
+The Jackrabbits have gone 4-1 at home.
+South Dakota State averages 74.7 points and has outscored opponents by 3.7 points per game.

-The Mavericks have gone 2-5 away from home.
-Omaha is fifth in the Summit League scoring 77.3 points per game and is shooting 46.7%.
+The Mavericks are 2-5 on the road.
+Omaha is 3-5 in games decided by 10 points or more.

 South Dakota State is shooting 45.3% from the field this season, 0.8 percentage points higher than the 44.5% Omaha allows to opponents.
-Omaha averages 6.3 more points per game (77.3) than South Dakota State allows to opponents (71.0).
+Omaha has shot at a 46.7% rate from the field this season, 4.2 percentage points higher than the 42.5% shooting opponents of South Dakota State have averaged.

-The Jackrabbits and Mavericks square off Thursday for the first time in Summit League play this season.
+The Jackrabbits and Mavericks match up Thursday for the first time in Summit League play this season.

-TOP PERFORMERS: Wilkinson is averaging 12.2 points and six rebounds for the Jackrabbits.
-Jaden Jackson is averaging 13.0 points over the last 10 games.
+TOP PERFORMERS: Damon Wilkinson is averaging 12.2 points and six rebounds for the Jackrabbits.
+Garry is averaging 2.3 made 3-pointers over the last 10 games.

-Lance Waddles averages 3.5 made 3-pointers per game for the Mavericks, scoring 17.1 points while shooting 46.4% from beyond the arc.
-Ja’Sean Glover is shooting 47.3% and averaging 11.2 points over the past 10 games.
+Lance Waddles is averaging 17.1 points and 5.3 rebounds for the Mavericks.
+Ja’Sean Glover is averaging 11.2 points over the last 10 games.

 LAST 10 GAMES: Jackrabbits: 4-6, averaging 75.7 points, 32.5 rebounds, 15.3 assists, 6.1 steals and 2.3 blocks per game while shooting 45.0% from the field.
 Their opponents have averaged 74.3 points per game.